Mass and rate of hierarchical black hole mergers in young, globular and nuclear star clusters: Introduction

-One of the distinctive signatures of the dynamical scenario is the formation of hierarchical mergers, i.e. repeated mergers of stellar-origin black holes (BHs) that build up more massive ones \citep{miller2002,fishbach2017,gerosa2017,doctor2020}.
+One of the distinctive signatures of the dynamical scenario is the formation of hierarchical mergers, i.e. repeated mergers of stellar-origin black holes (BHs) that build up more massive ones \citep{miller2002,fishbach2017,gerosa2017,doctor2020,kimball2020}.
 This process is possible only in dense star clusters, where the merger remnant, which is initially a single BH, can acquire a companion by dynamical exchanges \citep{hills1980}.
-The main obstacle to the formation of second-generation (2g) BHs via hierarchical mergers is the high relativistic kick that the merger remnant receives at birth, because of radiation of linear momentum through beamed GW emission (e.g. \citealt{fitchett1983,favata2004,campanelli2007,lousto2011}).
+The main obstacle to the formation of second-generation (2g) BHs via hierarchical mergers is the high relativistic kick that the merger remnant receives at birth, because of radiation of linear momentum through beamed GW emission (e.g. \cite{fitchett1983,favata2004,campanelli2007,lousto2011}).
 This kick can be up to several thousand km s$^{-1}$ and can easily eject the BH remnant from its parent star cluster \citep{holley-bockelmann2008,moody2009,fragione2018b,gerosa2019,arcasedda2020}.
 Hence, the interplay between the properties of the host star cluster (e.g. its escape velocity), those of the first-generation (1g) BBH population and the magnitude of the kick decides the maximum mass of a merger remnant in a given environment.
 This might be used to constrain the formation channels of BBHs.
-Based on their phenomenological model, \cite{kimball2020} conclude that none of the 10 BBHs observed by the LVC in the first and second observing runs requires hierarchical mergers, even GW170729.
-By focusing on GCs, \cite{kimball2020} find that the median merger rates of 1g+2g and 2g+2g binaries\footnote{Following a common notation, 1g+1g, 1g+2g and 2g+2g binaries are BBHs composed of two 1g BHs, a 1g BH plus a 2g BH, and two 2g BHs, respectively.} relative to 1g+1g binaries are $\approx{}2.5\times{}10^{-3}$ and $\approx{}3.1\times{}10^{-6}$.

-The spins of 1g BHs are one of the critical ingredients, because relativistic kicks are sensitive to spin magnitudes and orientation (e.g. \citealt{lousto2012,maggiore2018}).
-In the zero-spin assumption, more than 10\% of merging BBHs from GCs have components formed from previous mergers, accounting for more than 20\% of the mergers from GCs detectable by LIGO--Virgo \citep{rodriguez2019}.
+The spins of 1g BHs are one of the critical ingredients, because relativistic kicks are sensitive to spin magnitudes and orientation (e.g. \cite{lousto2012,maggiore2018}).
+In the zero-spin assumption, more than 10\% of merging BBHs from GCs have components formed from previous mergers, accounting for more than 20\% of the mergers from GCs detectable by Advanced LIGO and Virgo \citep{rodriguez2019}.